az-digital/arizona-bootstrap/site/content/docs/5.0/components/offcanvas.md

 Responsive offcanvas classes hide content outside the viewport from a specified breakpoint and down.
 Above that breakpoint, the contents within will behave as usual.
 For example, `.offcanvas-lg` hides content in an offcanvas below the `lg` breakpoint, but shows the content above the `lg` breakpoint.

 {{< example >}}
-<button class="btn btn-primary d-lg-none" type="button" data-bs-toggle="offcanvas" data-bs-target="#offcanvasResponsive" aria-controls="offcanvasResponsive">Toggle offcanvas</button>
+<button class="btn btn-red d-lg-none" type="button" data-bs-toggle="offcanvas" data-bs-target="#offcanvasResponsive" aria-controls="offcanvasResponsive">Toggle offcanvas</button>

 <div class="alert alert-info d-none d-lg-block">Resize your browser to show the responsive offcanvas toggle.</div>